davidhozic/Knjiznice/README.md

 - INPUT:
   - An input class for avr inputs
   - Supports: Rising Edge, Falling Edge, Filtering (requres castimer)
-  - Initialization :  INPUT_t example("pin","port", bool invert state);  or  INPUT_t example = INPUT_t(pin,'port letter', bool invert state);
+  - Initialization :  INPUT_t example("pin","port", bool invert state);
+                      INPUT_t example = INPUT_t(pin,'port letter', bool invert state);
                       If invert state is set to 1, the input's value will be inverted from the PIN register value

   - Functions:
     - bool value(); -> Returns value of the input
     - bool risen_edge();  -> Returns 1 if input went from 0 to 1 from the last function call, the risen edge bit is cleared if this function is called or if input is 0